plancomps/CBS-beta/CBS-beta/Guide/Browsing.md

 Funcon terms
 ------------

+*Funcon names* start with lowercase letters, and may include letters, digits, and dashes `-`.

+*Variables* in funcon terms start with uppercase letters, and may be suffixed by digits and/or primes.

 A funcon term formed from a funcon `f` and argument sequence `s` is written in prefix form: `f s`.
 When `f` has no arguments, it is written without
 parentheses: `f`; when it has 2 or more arguments `t1`, ..., `tn`, they are